sixty-north/cosmic-ray/docs/concepts.rst

 Cosmic Ray runs this command from whatever directory you run the `exec` command (or, in the case of remote execution, in whatever directory the remote command handler is running).

-Cosmic Ray will will attempt to interpolate the path to its Python executable into the test command string whereever it sees ``{python-executable}``.

 Baselines and timeouts
 ======================